olivereisenhut/real-wp-google-login/README.md

 1. Clone repo into `wp-content/plugins`
 2. Donwload Google OAuth credentials from the [API console](https://console.developers.google.com/apis/credentials)
+3. Enable Google+ APIs
-3. rename it to `client_secret.json` and put it into the projects directory
+4. Rename credentials JSON-file to `client_secret.json` and put it into the projects directory
-4. install dependencies with `composer install`
+5. Install dependencies with `composer install`

 ## Dev